-Termination upon a Change-in-Control

-- 2x sum of: - o Base salary; and - o Bonus - · Immediate vesting of all unvested, time- based LTIP Units; - · performance awards remain outstanding; and - 18-month COBRA subsidy (or similar payment) - Up to 1x Annual Base Salary - Immediate vesting of all unvested, time- based LTIP Units; - · performance awards remain outstanding; and - up to 12-month COBRA subsidy (or similar payment)
+Participant Level Termination other than for "Cause" Termination upon a Change-in-Control Level One • 1 x Annual Base Salary; • 2x sum of: Immediate vesting of all unvested, time-based LTIP Units; and o Base salary; and 12 months COBRA subsidy (or similar payment) o Bonus Immediate vesting of all unvested, time- based LTIP Units; performance awards remain outstanding; and 18-month COBRA subsidy (or similar payment) Level Two up to six months of Base Salary; Up to 1x Annual Base Salary Immediate vesting of all unvested, time-based LTIP Units; and Immediate vesting of all unvested, time- based LTIP Units; Up to six months of COBRA subsidy (or similar payment) performance awards remain outstanding; and up to 12-month COBRA subsidy (or similar payment)

 Ms. Holley and Mr. Barber are each Level One Participants in the Severance Plan.
-The Severance Plan and the Employment Agreements contain similar restrictions on non-competition and non-solicitation.
+The Severance Plan and the Employment Agreements contain similar restrictions on noncompetition and non-solicitation.

-OUTSTANDING EQUITY AWARDS AT 2021 FISCAL YEAR END
+OUTSTANDING EQUITY AWARDS AT 2022 FISCAL YEAR END